pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Group
 -----

-The :class:`~eventsourcing.dcb.domain.Group` class is a base class for cross-cutting decision-making across many enduring objects.
-A group defines a consistency boundary that is the union of the consistency boundaries of the enduring objects in the group.
+The :class:`~eventsourcing.dcb.domain.Group` class extends the :ref:`perspective <Perspective>` class, and supports cross-cutting decision-making across many enduring objects.
+The consistency boundary of a group is the union of the consistency boundaries of the enduring objects in the group.

 A group is constructed with already existing enduring objects.
 Its command methods can trigger new tagged decisions, using the :func:`~eventsourcing.dcb.domain.Group.trigger_event` method.
-They will be immediately applied to all the enduring objects in the group.
-If an enduring object's projection includes that decision, its state will be evolved.
+Decisions created by a group will be tagged with all the continuity IDs of the enduring objects in the group.
+If an enduring object's projection includes that decision, its state will be evolved accordingly.

-Tagged decisions triggered by a group will each be tagged with all the continuity IDs of the enduring objects in the group.
-Because of this, they will also be included whenever the enduring objects is subsequently reconstructed.
+The example below uses the :ref:`student and course enduring objects <Enduring object>` in a group that triggers a ``StudentJoinedCourse`` event in the ``student_joins_course()`` method that applies to both the student and the course.
+Similarly, a ``student_leaves_course()`` method could be implemented for this group.

 .. code-block:: python